 Caroline Mawhood - Caroline Mawhood was an Assistant Auditor General at the National Audit Office until 2009 and President of the Chartered Institute of Public Finance and Accountancy for 2008-2009.
-She is a non-executive member of the Audit Committees of the Department of Energy and Climate Change (until June 2016) and the Corporation of London and one of two external members of the Audit Progress Committee of the European Commission.
-She is also the Honorary Treasurer of Breast Cancer Now charity (until September 2016) and a trustee of the Wimbledon Guild charity.
+She is a non-executive member of Audit Committee of the Corporation of London and its Performance and Resource Management Sub (Police)

+Committee and one of three external members of the Audit Progress Committee of the European Commission.
+She is also a trustee of the Wimbledon Guild charity.